 Johnson (2001) advocates culture mapping according to this framework so as to assess the culture as a whole and be able to determine its compatibility with strategy.

-Managing Organizational Culture Change
+Managing Corporate Culture Change

 - Acknowledge the existence and influence of organizational culture: It must be brought into the open so people can see and understand how it affects activities